Physical broadcast channel

 channel processing steps, including the stages of scrambling, QPSK

 The BCH transport channel consumes information bits every 40 ms. The coded transport block is then passed to PBCH for physical channel processing.
 The PBCH is transmitted in the first subframe of every frame, so four successive frames are required to transmit one transport block.
 As the scrambling sequence is initialized at the boundary of every 40 ms, this function expects 40 ms worth of data.
 For example, it expects 1920 bits for normal cyclic prefix, or 1728 bits for extended cyclic prefix.
-The output of this function then needs to be demultiplexed into quarter length blocks for carriage on the first subframe in each 10 ms frame.
+Demultiplex the output of this function into quarter length blocks for carriage on the first subframe in each 10 ms frame.

 Generate physical broadcast channel (PBCH) symbols using the master information block (MIB).